oracle/nosql-node-sdk/doc/guides/connect-on-prem.md

 ### Examples

+The examples in the *examples* directory are configured to make it simple to connect and run against the On-Premise Oracle NoSQL Database.

-In the *examples* directory, you will see a configuration file template *kvstore_template.json*.
+In the *examples/config* directory, you will see a configuration file template *kvstore_template.json*.
 It is used as configuration file to create {@link NoSQLClient} instance as shown above.
 Make a copy of this file and fill in appropriate values.
 For a secure store, leave either *user* and *password* or the *credentials* property inside the *kvstore* object and remove the rest.
 For a non-secure store, remove all properties in the *kvstore* object or remove the *auth* property entirely.

-To run an example:
+Follow these steps:

 1. An Oracle NoSQL Database instance must be running